iamask/r2-consumer-migration/README.md

 Note:
 - While creating this, cross region replication feature is not yet available for Cloudflare R2
 - Store secrets in [Environment variables](https://developers.cloudflare.com/workers/configuration/environment-variables/#add-environment-variables-via-wrangler) as best practice instead of hardcoding
-- This will no sync deletes ; Any new files uploaded to source will be replicated to desination
+- This will not sync deletes ; Any new files uploaded to source will be replicated to desination
 - Destination R2 bucket options is not to overwrite destination files.
 There are two options: overwrite and skip (this snippet uses skip)